Saqlaen/Git-basics/README.md

 # Git-basics
-A list of commands that are useful if you are work involves git
+A list of commands that are useful if you're work involves git

 here's a link of the playlist to learn git and github (from the net ninja YOUTUBE channel)